-- Pending eligibility (reviewed in 12-month intervals post-acceptance), Fellows will receive tax credits for up to four years equal to the Fellow’s annual loan repayment expenses up to the following caps:
+- Pending eligibility (reviewed in 12-month intervals post-acceptance), Fellows can receive tax credits for up to four years equal to the Fellow’s annual loan repayment expenses up to the following caps:

-- The credit can be applied against Rhode Island income tax or redeemed for the cash equivalent (Note that refunds of the tax credit may be subject to federal income tax).
+- The credit can be applied against Rhode Island income tax or redeemed for the cash equivalent Note: refunds of the tax credit may be subject to federal income tax.

 - The Fellowship Committee will review applications on a name-blind and employer-blind basis, meaning the name of the applicant and employer will be removed from all materials reviewed by the Fellowship Committee.
-To view the members of the Fellowship Committee, click here.
+The members of the Fellowship Committee are: